modelpack/model-spec/README.md

 ## Current Work

 The specification, provides a compatible way to package and distribute models based on the current [OCI image specification](https://github.com/opencontainers/image-spec/) and [the artifacts guidelines](https://github.com/opencontainers/image-spec/blob/main/manifest.md#guidelines-for-artifact-usage).
 For compatibility reasons, it only contains part of the model metadata, and handles model artifacts as opaque binaries.
-However, it provides a convient way to package AI models in the container image format and can be used as [OCI volume sources](https://github.com/kubernetes/enhancements/issues/4639) in Kubernetes environments.
+However, it provides a convenient way to package AI models in the container image format and can be used as [OCI volume sources](https://github.com/kubernetes/enhancements/issues/4639) in Kubernetes environments.

 For details, please see [the specification](docs/spec.md).